mmontag/chip-player-js/README.md

  * Fixed IMF playing when passing file as path nor as memory block
  * Added ability to get time position of every loop point if presented
  * Added ability to change playing tempo by giving multiplier (how faster or slower than original)
+ * Added support for meta-tags getting: title, copyright, track titles, and markers with time and ticks positions
+ * Added hooks to increase advandate of The Library: MIDI-event, Note, and Debug-Message hooks!
  * ...

 ## 1.2.1    2017-07-30